Deklamator/itohub-docs/en/README.md

 - Investors and buyers get transparency and guaranteed fund protection.

-- The platform acts as a decentralized intermediary with a flat commission.
+- The platform acts as a decentralized intermediary with a flat commission.For